lukasvdgaag/Devmart-Site-v3/README.md

 The sidebar will automatically generate the correct links for the subroutes and will by default use the `path` property to generate the name.
 This name is calculated by removing the "/" character and replacing all "-" characters with spaces.
 You can override this by using the `meta.name` property.

 Subroutes also support home pages, eg: `/additionsplus` (no subroute).
 To add a home page, add a child route with `''` as path and give it a name.
+Home page routes without the `meta.name` property will be displayed as "Getting Started" in the sidebar.
 Please know that route names should be unique!
-For example:
 ```js
 {
     path: '/additionsplus',